adrianlois/PS-ActiveDirectory-AzureAD-O365/README.md

 #### 28.Get-IP-HostName-AD-DNS
 - *Get-IP-HostName-AD.ps1*: Do it with the Get-ADComputer cmdlet to get the IP address from the Active Directory computer object attributes.
 Use the ActiveDirectory module.
-- *Get-IP-HostName-DNS.ps1*: Do this with the Get-DnsServerResourceRecord cmdlet to get the IP address via the A-type record associated with the DNS hostname domain.
+- *Get-IP-HostName-DNS.ps1*: Do this with the Get-DnsServerResourceRecord cmdlet to get the IP address via the type A record associated with the DNS hostname domain.
 Use the DnsServer module.